aryella-lacerda/react-native-accessibility-engine/docs/Guidelines.md

 - **Very briefly describes the results.** Even though few components need hints, try to make the hints you do need as brief as possible.
 This decreases the amount of time users need to spend listening before they can use the element.
 However, avoid sacrificing clarity and good grammar for brevity.
 For example, changing “Adds a city” to “Adds city” doesn't significantly decrease the length of the hint, but does make it sound awkward and a bit less clear.

-- **Begins with a verb and omits the subject.** Conjugate your verbs declaritively, like “Plays”, and not imperatively, like “Play”.
+- **Begins with a verb and omits the subject.** Conjugate your verbs declaritively (like “Plays”) and not imperatively (like “Play”).
 Avoid using the imperative because it can make the hint sound like a command.
-For example, you don’t want to tell users to “Play the song”, you want to tell them that tapping the element “Plays the song.”
+For example, you don’t want to tell users to “Play the song”.
+You want to tell them that tapping the element “Plays the song.”

 - **Begins with a capitalized word and ends with a period.** Even though a hint is a phrase, not a sentence, ending the hint with a period helps VoiceOver/TalkBack speak it with the appropriate inflection.